Homosexual Law Reform Act 1986

-The Homosexual Law Reform Act 1986 is a New Zealand law that broadly legalised consensual sex between men as well as anal sex between any parties including opposite-sex partners.
+The Homosexual Law Reform Act 1986 is a New Zealand Act of Parliament that broadly legalised consensual sexual practices between men as well as consensual anal sex regardless of partners' gender.
 It removed the provisions of the Crimes Act 1961 that criminalised this behaviour.
-The law set an age of consent of 16 for sex between men, the same age as for opposite-sex partners.
+The legislation established a uniform age of consent, setting it at 16 for both same-sex and opposite-sex partners.

+Before Homosexual Law Reform, male homosexual acts had faced severe legal penalties in New Zealand, evolving from capital punishment to life imprisonment and hard labour.
+Despite initial attempts at decriminalisation in the 1970s, it was not until the landmark 1986 Act that consensual same-sex activities were decriminalised, marking a significant progressive shift in the country's approach to LGBT rights.

 Background

 Buggery or sodomy became illegal in New Zealand when the country became part of the British Empire in 1840 and adopted English law making male homosexual acts punishable by death.
-The Offences Against The Person Act of 1867 changed the penalty for buggery from execution to life imprisonment.
+The Offences against the Person Act 1867 (No. 66) changed the penalty for buggery from execution to life imprisonment.
 In 1893 the law was broadened so that all sex between men constituted sexual assault even if it was consensual.
 Penalties included life imprisonment, hard labour and flogging.
-Sex between women has never been legally prohibited in New Zealand, but all anal intercourse, including heterosexual, continued to be prior to the 1986 Act.
+Sexual practices between women have never been legally prohibited in New Zealand, but all anal intercourse, including heterosexual, continued to be prior to the 1986 Act.